rarcega/fcsh-auto-compiler/README.md

 Troubleshooting
 ---------------
-On Windows, there appears to be a shortcoming with fcsh, where paths including a space cause the compilation command to be misinterpreted.
+On Windows, there is a shortcoming with fcsh, where paths including a space cause the compilation command to be handled incorrectly (see [FLEX-18748](https://issues.apache.org/jira/browse/FLEX-18748)).
 If this occurs, you can create symbolic links to create an alternate path location without spaces.

 For example:
 ```